brentbess21/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map is used when you are converting data.
+It returns a new array.

+.reduce returns a single value.
+It is usually utilized to sum or multiply totals within an array.

+.filter is used to filter data into a new array based on a conditional that is either true or false.
+If it is true, the data is filtered to the new array, and isn't if it is false.

 2. Explain the difference between a callback and a higher order function.

+A callback function is a function that is passed into another function, while a higher order function is a function that receives a callback function.

 3. Explain what a closure is.

+A closure is simply when an inner function is able to reach out of it's scope to an outer function and grab a variable that isn't definied in the inner function.

 4. Describe the four principles of the 'this' keyword.

+The first deals with window binding.
+If no other rules apply then 'this' will default to the window.
+This would be considered an error.

+The second is implicit binding.
+When a function is invoked, look to the left of the dot, and that will be what 'this' refers to.

+The third is new binding.
+When you use the 'new' keyword, a new object will be constructed, and 'this' will refer to that object.

+The fourth is explicit binding.
+This refers to function such as .call .apply and .bind which will explicitly tie 'this' to the object in question.

 5. Why do we need super() in an extended class?

+super() is used to abstract away .call() and Object.create.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.